-In addition the definition in the YELLOW VIEWPOINT above, there is another one in a book called Foreshocks of Antichrist, a collaborative work by Grant Jeffrey, Chuck Missler, Dave Breese, Zola Levitt, and John Walvoord:
+In addition to the definition in the FACT box above, there is another one in a book called Foreshocks of Antichrist, a collaborative work by Grant Jeffrey, Chuck Missler, Dave Breese, Zola Levitt, and John Walvoord:

 Relativism means, in the final analysis, choosing to do what is right in our own eyes.

 Where have we heard that before?
-How about Proverbs 21:2
+How about Deuteronomy 12:8

 Every man's way is right in his own eyes, But the LORD weighs the hearts.
 (NASB)

 ?
-Yeah, yeah, that's Old Testament, so it doesn't apply, right?
+Yeah, yeah, that's Old Testament, so it doesn't apply to us special Gentiles, right?